microsoft/FluidFramework/server/monitoring/README.md

         "waitMSec": <wait_time_for_connection>,
         "docId": <optional_doc_id>, // GUID is chosen if not provided "component": {
-            "load": false,  // set to true for loading components.
+            "load": false,  // set to 'true' for loading components.
             "packageName": <component_package@version>,
             "installPath": "/tmp/components", // local path for installing component code "timeoutMS": <timeout_for_code_loading_to_finish>